tanmayc25/SMAI-Project---DCNN/README.md

 ### Repository Content

-- *final project* contains main DCNN code written in python
+- ***final project*** contains main DCNN code written in python
-- *forword pass* contains Matlab code of forword pass for understanding and proof of concept
+- ***forword pass*** contains Matlab code of forword pass for understanding and proof of concept
-- *Correlation* contains python code to extract weights from caffee model, matlab code to find averaged max transalation correlation of a layer, ploted results
+- ***correlation*** contains python code to extract weights from caffee model, matlab code to find averaged max transalation correlation of a layer, ploted results

 ### Pre-requisites
 Code is written in python and would require following libraries: